Esri/arcgis-runtime-samples-android/java/change-basemaps/README.md

 ## Use case

-Basemaps should selected contextually, for example, in maritime applications, it would be more appropriate to use a basemap of the world's oceans as opposed to a basemap of the world's streets.
+Basemaps should be selected contextually.
+For example in maritime applications it would be more appropriate to use a basemap of the world's oceans, as opposed to a basemap of the world's streets.

 ## How to use the sample